ChahirSaid/Born2beroot/README.md

 # Create a new database for WordPress
 CREATE DATABASE schahir_db;

-# Create a new user 'schahir' with password 'said' and grant all permissions on the WordPress database
+# Create a new user 'schahir' with password 'said'
+CREATE USER 'schahir'@'localhost' IDENTIFIED BY 'said';

+# Grant all permissions on the WordPress database and allow the user to grant permissions to others
-GRANT ALL ON wordpress.* TO 'schahir'@'localhost' IDENTIFIED BY 'said';
+GRANT ALL ON wordpress.* TO 'schahir'@'localhost' IDENTIFIED BY 'said' with grant option;

 # Apply the privilege changes immediately
 FLUSH PRIVILEGES;